Smile-SA/grunt-drupal-code-quality/README.md

 ## Running tests

 Tests will automatically run when you commit if you have enabled the Git hook.
-But if you want to run them manually you can go into the directory where you have installed the code quality tool and run the following command :
+But if you want to run them manually you can go into the directory where you have installed the code quality tools and run the following command :
 ```shell
 grunt check
 ```